Hear the Pitch

 As the effects of climate change increase in neighborhoods around the world, city officials and insurers seek to mitigate damage with infrastructure solutions.
 However, city infrastructure planning often doesn’t involve the stakeholders it will most impact: the communities that live there.
 Without their key input, solutions are less effective—and less trusted.

-Cities, engineers, and insurers use this data to inform climate adaptation planning, public safety, and infrastructure design—enabling them to build solutions that work best for communities.
+Cities, engineers, and insurers use this data to inform climate adaptation planning, public safety, modeling and infrastructure design—enabling them to build solutions that work best for communities.
 The ISeeChange platform also gives a voice to community leaders and residents.

 - By the end of this decade, McKinsey estimates the smart city industry will be a $400 billion market.